 It’s a vicious cycle that must be broken.

-And it’s going to take more of us who are also leading lives of quiet desperation to put our own misery aside to carry the banner that says yes to family.
-Yes to friendship.
+And it’s going to take more of us who are also leading lives of quiet desperation to set our own misery aside to carry the banner that says yes to family.
+Yes to friends.
 Yes to love.
 Laughter.
 Real talk.
 To caring that’s backed up by deed.
 What we cobble together won’t be perfect, but it’ll be perfect enough.
 And better to be part of a small significant circle, than to feel the loneliness that sometimes occurs in a large superficial one.